 I’ve always been money conscious, but I do realize that I don’t always treat my money the same.
 When Mr. BFS and I make just “enough” to pay our bills and save a little for our future, I seem to be able to cut out nearly all extra spending without it hurting much.
 But when we had barely anything or even when we had more than we needed, I was more of a risk taker and spender.

 In college, my husband-to-be started playing poker online pretty regularly to make extra money.
 Then I started.
-Places like 888poker.com had specials like giving you $88 with no deposit needed, so we signed up with accounts at multiple places and played no limits nickel poker.
+We signed up with accounts at multiple places and played no limits nickel poker.
 After a few months, I had made about $100 and my future husband had actually lost money.

 We live in Texas, but when we want to gamble in an actual casino, we are only 3-4 hours away from Louisiana casinos.
 We tend to prefer Coushatta, one on an Indian reservation.
 We also never take much to lose.
 So we end up playing penny slots and quarter video poker for 5-6 hours, grabbing a yummy sandwich out of their café, and then heading back home.
 Sometimes we even take a group bus to save on gas too.
 The most we have ever lost in a single trip is $150.

 I do occasionally spend some fun money on lotto tickets.
 Depending on how crappy I feel about life determines whether I buy 1 ticket or 5 tickets.
 The most I’ve spent in a year is about $60 and the most I’ve probably ever won is $4.
 It definitely is a game for people bad at math who just want to spend $1-$2 on a ticket that leads them to daydream until the draw.
 It is not the way to get rich.

 Overall, I apparently only tend to allow myself to gamble when I feel like I have nothing to lose or more than enough to lose.
 When I am just making our money stretch, I don’t even have the drive.
 Weird, right?